 In the Euro dataset, the values of the metrics seem to be more sensitive to the results of Table \ref{expr}.
-To better appreciate the difference in results by changing the number of qubits, Figure \ref{euro_ansatz} is plotted differently than the results for the Mackey Glass and the Legendre polynomial.
-The Random Layers and the Custom Layers exhibited a lower expressibility for 6 qubits, which is reflected in the metrics, as can be observed in Figure \ref{euro_ansatz}.
-In the case of Strongly Entangling and Basic Entangler, the values of the expressibility increase with the number of qubits, but this comes with a decrease in the divergence of the gradient of the cost function.
-This impacts the obtained metrics, the results for 8 qubits are worse than for 6 qubits in both cases.
-The Strongly Entangling configuration exhibits a lower gradient divergence than the Basic Entangler.
-This leads to a more pronounced difference between 6 and 8 qubits in the case of Strongly Entangling as opposed to Basic Entangler.
-This behavior can be seen in Figure\ref{euro_ansatz}.\\
+In this case, differently than in the example of a simple dataset, by observing the standar deviation pannel the 8 qubits configuration is not the most stable case.
+It can be observed that metrics are better both in stability and overall result with 4 qubits.
+This result can be explained because even when the values of the expressivity increase with the number of qubits, this comes with a decrease in the divergence of the gradient of the cost function. \\

+The impact of the expressive power of an ansatz is better appreciated in a more complex dataset.
+In Figures \ref{sp500} and \ref{btc} the Strongly Layers ansatz consistently achieved better metrics, an expected result given its high expressivity.
+It can also be observed that results are considerably more stable for the 8 qubit configuration with Strongly Layers.